-Corrupting Write Bugs.
-A write occurs to the correct location, but its contents are corrupt.
-For example, the Ext3 journaling code modifies (escapes) its data blocks when they start with a magic code that identifies journal metadata blocks, to distinguish between the two types of blocks.
-When Ext3 was used in data journaling mode, the recovery code had a bug that would unescape the wrong buffers, causing corruption of both the block that remains escaped, and the block that is wrongly unescaped [Griffin 2008].
+Corrupting Write bugs: A write occurs to the correct location but its contents are corrupt.
+For example, the Ext3 journaling code modifies (escapes) its data blocks when they start with a magic code that identifies journal metadata blocks, to distinguish between the two types of blocks, similar to bit stuffing [1].
+When Ext3 was used in data journaling mode, the recovery code had a bug that would unescape the wrong buffers, causing corruption of both the block that remains escaped, and the block that is wrongly unescaped [11].
 This bug would not be caught by Recon's consistency invariants because the journal itself is not corrupt.
 However, blocks from committed transactions would be corrupt on disk following recovery.